YakRoboticsGarage/tumbller-fc-frames-fastapi/README.md

 TUMBLLER_URL_B=http://ESP-CAM-IP
 MNEMONIC_ENV_VAR=FARCASTER-KEY
 ```
-## Running the frame server
+## Running the Mini App (aka frame server v2)

+### Quickstart

+A standard setup script can be used on Debian-based machines to get started.
+Please refer to it for other systems at this point, or to the detail below.

+    bash scripts/setup.sh

+Under the standard setup:

+* `.env` needs to be edited to add DNS/FQDN name (e.g. tumbllers.yakrover.com) and options.
+* Need to get the [Farcaster association file](https://farcaster.xyz/~/developers/mini-apps/manifest) to authorise this instance.
+* `./bin/miniapp` starts the server to listen on all network interfaces.
+* [Optional] `./bin/fakerover` to start a fake (software) rover for demo and testing.
+* [Optional] `./bin/dnsfrontend` to start the existing Ngrok DNS service to expose to the Internet.

+### Detail

 * Replace each of the variable with the correct value from `.env.template` and put them into a `.env` file.
 * Get the association file from the Manifest tool: https://farcaster.xyz/~/developers/mini-apps/manifest
-* ngrok  url is got after starting ngrok with
+* Use Ngrok (or similar) to expose the server.
-  * `ngrok http --url=<domain name> 8080`
+  * `ngrok http --url=<FQDN domain name in .env> 8080`
-* Now setup the fastapi python virtual env with this command
+* Now setup the server code
   * `python -m venv venv`
+  * `source venv/bin/activate`
   * `pip install -r requirements.txt`
-  * `source venv/bin/activate`
-* Now you should see a (venv) prefix in your command prompt
 * If you have no Tumbller around, you can use the fake rover
   * From the root of this repository (in a different shell): `PYTHONPATH=. python dev/fake_rover.py`
-  * The fake rover by default listens on localhost at 5001
+  * The fake rover by default listens on localhost at 5001, and can be modified in `.env`.
-* Start the MiniApp server by going into farcaster-frames-server folder
+* Start the MiniApp server by going into the `farcaster-frames-server` folder
   * `cd farcaster-frames-server`
-* Start the frames server with command
   * `uvicorn main:app --host 0.0.0.0 --port 8080 --reload`
 * Open a browser logged in with farcaster and then go to this url to test the frame
   * https://farcaster.xyz/~/developers/mini-apps/embed (you can also use the Manifest Tool; you can also try directly in a browser, but there will be no Farcaster integration there (e.g. payment will not work)).
-  * Paste the ngrok url into it and play with the robot
+  * Paste the Ngrok URL into it and play with the robot